-Firstly, the report will address the issue of "Governance, synergies & local system", i.e., how can we explain and compare food policies on growing?
+- "Governance, synergies & local system", i.e., how can we explain and compare food policies on growing?
 Should we consider specific aims in making comparisons?
-How do we link multiple initiatives into a coherent food system? (i.e. by mapping all existing initiatives).

-Secondly, the report will look into the issue of "Social Inclusion, jobs & economics", i.e., what is the economic importance of the local sustainable food production and transformation sector?
+How do we link multiple initiatives into a coherent food system? (i.e. by mapping all existing initiatives). - "Social Inclusion, jobs & economics", i.e., what is the economic importance of the local sustainable food production and transformation sector?
 What is the job creation/preservation potential in this area, notably unqualified agricultural workers?
 What business models exist to upscale pilot farms and make them viable in the long term?
-How can local communities and marginalised or vulnerable population groups be involved in growing projects and benefit from them?

-Thirdly, the report will tackle the issue of " CO_2 & resource efficiency", i.e., making effective use of limited land and other spaces available in the urban context, considering the carbon footprint and resource efficiency of various urban agriculture methods (greenhouses, aquaponics, indoor production, etc.) and which growing practices should be promoted on environmental grounds in the local context: how can we improve the CO2 and resource efficiency of a local food system? i.e., reduction of food waste, short circuit, environment-respecting agriculture, etc.
+How can local communities and marginalised or vulnerable population groups be involved in growing projects and benefit from them? - "CO2 & resource efficiency", i.e., making effective use of limited land and other spaces available in the urban context, considering the carbon footprint and resource efficiency of various urban agriculture methods (greenhouses, aquaponics, indoor production, etc.) and which growing practices should be promoted on environmental grounds in the local context: how can we improve the CO2 and resource efficiency of a local food system? i.e., reduction of food waste, short circuit, environment-respecting agriculture, etc.